WeAreAmazingTeam/tcd-backend/readme.md

     > If you get this error message **"error connection to redis server ..."**, it means you don't have redis server yet on your local machine.
 You can install and setup redis server first or set DB_CACHING env to "false".
 6. Enjoy and Happy Explore! **#TheCloudFirstWinner**

+Or you can see the tutorial through the following video: https://youtu.be/RDywSXGMpXI.

 ## Tech Stack

 - Go Using Gin Framework